 Over the next couple years, he worked on a variety of different projects, serving as an associate producer on Chinese new media series The Offer, LA unit producer on French documentary Lil' Buck: Real Swan, and consulting producer on American documentary Somewhere in the Middle from longtime collaborator Nathan Ives.
 His latest completed feature, New York-set heist flick Take the Night, received a six-city theatrical release in 2022 through Saban Films.

-Most recently, he produced the Tennessee-based dramatic thriller Homestead, directed by Marcos Efron (And Soon the Darkness), starring Jake McLaughlin (Quantico), Leven Rambin (The Hunger Games) and Shane West (A Walk to Remember), and the pilot for North Carolina-based horror series The Montgomery Murders.
+Most recently, he produced the Tennessee-based dramatic thriller Memento Mori, directed by Marcos Efron (And Soon the Darkness), starring Jake McLaughlin (Quantico), Leven Rambin (The Hunger Games) and Shane West (A Walk to Remember), and the pilot for North Carolina-based horror series The Montgomery Murders.
 He also recently signed on as co-producer for Oklahoma-set family sports drama Will to Win, based on the book of the same name by Jim Stovall (The Ultimate Gift).

 He is currently packaging boxing drama Worth the Fight as well as biopic Walking on Palmettos about convicted drug smuggler Myles Richards, with Sean McNamara (Soul Surfer) directing and Josh Lucas (Glory Road) co-starring.
 He is also attached to produce the much-anticipated horror anthology film The Gathering, featuring an ensemble cast including Simon Pegg (Shaun of the Dead), Robert Englund (A Nightmare on Elm St.) and William Sadler (Die Hard 2).